cp2k/cp2k/src/grid/README.md

 - Collocate a list of tasks, see `grid_collocate_task_list` in [grid_task_list.h](grid_task_list.h) for details.

+In order to support diverse hardware architectures different backends are available.
+Currently, the following backends exist:

+- [ref](./ref/): A reference implemenentations for documenation and validation purposes.
+- [cpu](./cpu/): A performance optimized implementatin for x86 CPUs.

 ## The .task files

 For debugging all collocations can be written to .task files.
 To enable this